About thecovertcode

 What happens when livestreaming stops being a broadcast and becomes an immersive brand experience?
 In this episode of The Covert Code Podcast, I sit down with John Petrocelli, founder and CEO of Bulldog DM—the world’s leading premium livestream studio.

-John Petrocelli, founder and CEO of Bulldog DM, guest on The Covert Code Podcast discussing immersive brand experiences and the future of livestreaming.Meet John Petrocelli
+John Petrocelli, Bulldog DM founder and CEO, on The Covert Code Podcast sharing insights on immersive brand experiences and the future of livestreamingMeet John Petrocelli

 A pioneer of the livestream industry, John Petrocelli is a lifelong entrepreneur, tech purveyor, and founder & CEO of leading livestream studio Bulldog DM.
 He has built a career on connecting today’s digitally engaged consumer to the world’s best live content, enabling the most watched livestreams of all time.
 John’s work has produced over one billion audience engagements across Fortune 500 clients who have sought his expertise in creating customized experiences that tell a story.